 The Quo-Lab and the Afinion2 both met the NGSP criteria when evaluated against four secondary reference measurement procedures.
 Although the HbA1c 501 met routine laboratory criteria, it only demonstrated borderline analytical performance.
 In contrast, the A1Care failed on all criteria.

 This latest data highlights the care that must be taken when selecting a device for POCT.
 The analytical performance of POCT instruments for HbA1c has been shown to be continually improving.
 However, although it is possible to gain accurate HbA1c data outside the laboratory, this may not always be the case and the choice of POCT device should be evidence-based.
 Robust independent evaluations of POCT device accuracy thus remain invaluable for assisting such decision making and ensuring that the best patient care is provided.

-NGSP website note CAP survey data.
-Available at: http://
+- NGSP website note CAP survey data.
+Accessed April 2018.

 About EKF Diagnostics

 EKF Diagnostics is a global medical diagnostics business with a long history in point-of-care testing and central laboratory manufacturing.
 Our products have a hard earned reputation for ease of use, reliability and accuracy.